 6. Reuse a detergent bottle as a shaker to easily spread winter ice melt.

 After rinsing out your detergent bottle, make sure the inside is completely dry before filling it with ice melt.
 Replace the pour spout and easily shake the contents onto frozen driveways and sidewalks.
 Label the bottle and store it easily all year long.

 7. Keep extra plastic grocery bags organized in an empty Tide Pods container.

 If you’re like me and have a collection of plastic grocery bags cluttering your kitchen, an empty Tide Pods container can come in handy to keep them organized and easily accessible.

 8. Cut a detergent bottle to make a pet food scooper.

 Replace flimsy plastic pet food scoops by cutting off the top of a sturdy detergent container just above the handle.
-Just remember to wash the container well before filling it with your pet’s food.
+Remember to wash the container thoroughly and allow it to dry completely before filling it with pet food.

 9. Transform detergent bottles for easy tool shed storage.

 Cut off the top of a sturdy laundry detergent container to organize hardware items and tools.
 Use small travel size bottles for items like bolts, washers, and small nails.
 Store everything neatly in these sturdy containers and label as needed.